ETS-ReactNative5/codeenginetrysample/README.md

 * `--cdr` specifies the directory in the Github repo where the Dockerfile to be used is
 * `--sz` specifies the size for the build which determines the amount of resources used.
 This is optional and the default value is `medium`.

-9. Navigate within the project "Bee Travels" from https://cloud.ibm.com/codeengine/projects.
+9. Navigate to the project "Bee Travels" from https://cloud.ibm.com/codeengine/projects.

 ![](img/ImageBuild.png)